MikhaelMounay/beta-lms-landing-honor-biology-youssef-nagah/README.md

 # Beta LMS

+A secure LMS platform enabling online lectures with offline access, live sessions, protected PDF notes, and comprehensive assessments with strict content and account protection.

 ### Students Side
 This LMS platform is a Desktop application _(with a Mobile version under development)_ designed to enhance remote learning.
 Key features include: